deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 ### March 2017

-- Removed ability to cencel sober signups; tweaked layout; added button to single-click copy phone number (only works in newer browsers).
+- Removed ability to cancel sober signups; tweaked layout; added button to single-click copy phone number (only works in newer browsers).
 - The social tab on the sphinx page now shows the number of upcoming social events since it's not selected by default.
 - Chapter `about` page was given some images and the layout was modified.
 - External page links that refer visitors to the contacts page will now take them directly to the member on the contacts they need to contact